genelet/godbi/README.md

 There are three levels of usages:

 - _Basic_: operating on raw SQL statements and stored procedures.
-- _Crud_: operating on specific table and fulfilling CRUD actions.
+- _Model_: operating on specific table and fulfilling CRUD actions, as *Model* in MVC pattern.
-- _Advanced_: operating on tables, called Models, as in MVC pattern in web applications, and fulfilling RESTful and GraphQL actions.
+- _Schema_: operating on whole database schema and fulfilling RESTful and GraphQL actions.

 _godbi_ is an ideal replacement of ORM.
 It runs SQL, CRUD, RESTful and GraphQL tasks gracefully and very efficiently.
 The package is fully tested in MySQL and PostgreSQL, and assumed to work with other relational databases.